withvoid/melting-pot/.github/ISSUE_TEMPLATE/3-support.md

 ---
-name: Code help
+name: Support
-about: You have some code you'd like help with
+about: I need support with Melting Pot

 ---
 <!--